logzio/logz-docs/_source/user-guide/cloud-siem/intro.md

 You can simply turn on Cloud SIEM to enrich logs with security information to identify malicious activity.
 If you want to take it up a notch, you can ship logs from more of your company's security services and products to benefit even more.
 The rest happens automatically.

-Your Cloud SIEM will help you convert a sprawling mass of security operations into a single security observability platform, and allow any team, regardless of its size, to oversee even the largest cloud infrastructures at scale.
+Cloud SIEM can help your team drastically reduce threat detection time and oversee even the largest cloud infrastructures at scale.

 ![Showcase Security SIEM](https://dytvr9ot2sszz.cloudfront.net/logz-docs/siem/siem-intro.png)